Does it Live up to the Hype or go down in Flames?

 The Diet Set-Up

 Now, the diet itself is definitely one that you would consider ultra low calorie.
-The HCG weight loss program calls for around 500 calories per day, which is very low compared to most other diets on the market.
+The HCG system calls for around 500 calories per day, which is very low compared to most other diets on the market.
 It’s so low in fact, that it would be considered unsafe by most nutrition professionals and dietitians.

 The reasoning for this is because since you are taking in such a low amount of food while using this approach, it will be next to impossible to provide your body with the nutrients that it needs.